carpentries-incubator/collaborative-git-and-github-lesson/episodes/10-collab-distributed.md

 Platforms like GihHub (or Gitlab) provide a way to create a mirror of a repository into an organization we belong to.
 In GitHub lingo, this is called a fork.
-Although the fork is a completely separate repository, GitHub keeps dynamic link between the original repository and your fork to facilitate collaboration (opening a Pull Request, syncing changes, etc.).
+Although the fork is a completely separate repository, GitHub keeps a dynamic link between the original repository and your fork to facilitate collaboration (opening a Pull Request, syncing changes, etc.).